Razor-eng/TaskManager_SpringBoot/README.md

 ## Conclusion

-This README provides a guide to building a Task Manager application with a Spring Boot backend and React frontend.
+A full-stack Task Manager application was built using a Spring Boot backend and a React frontend.
+This README provides a guide to the features, setup, and deployment steps for the project.

+---